SushreeSwagatika/SSImageEditor/README.md

 ## Usage

   Drag and drop the folder named SourceCode.
-Add the .a type file to your project.
-Import the SSimageEditor.h file as below:
+Add the universal binary file i.e., .a type file to your project.
+Import the SSImageEditor.h file as below:
   ```objective-c
   #import "SSImageEditor.h"
   ```